Short looping studio video of Lian Li coding.

 Accessibility

-• • Contrast checks and predictable labels/navigation.
+• • Contrast checks and clear labels.

 Results